-Therefore, remaining expenditure of INR 6,23,82,547 (INR 9,34,60,684 minus INR 1,49,25,939 minus INR 1,06,43,293 minus INR 55,08,905) which is related to the construction of the school building is still stood to be recoverable from the society.
-Accordingly, it has been included while deriving the fund position of the school with the direction to the school to recover this amount from society within 30 days from the date of issue of this order.
-Non-compliance with this direction by the school necessary action against the school shall be taken in accordance with section 24 of the DSEA, 1973.
+Therefore, the total expenditure incurred by the school amounting to INR 6,59,80,727 on construction of the school building and repayment of loans and interest is still recoverable from the society being the responsibility of the society.
+Accordingly, it has been again included while deriving the fund position of the school with the direction to the school to recover this amount from society within 30 days from the date of issue of this order.
+Non-compliance with this directive would be taken seriously, and the department would take appropriate action against the school under Section 24(4) of the DSEA, 1973 without providing further opportunity to be heard to the school.